bentoml/BentoML/docs/source/guides/server.rst

-:code:`bentoml.Service#add_asgi_middleware` API to mount arbitrary `ASGI middleware <https://asgi.readthedocs.io/en/latest/specs/main.html>`_ to change anything they may need to customize in the HTTP request to response lifecycle, such as manipulating the request headers or modify the response status code.
+:code:`bentoml.Service#add_asgi_middleware` API to mount arbitrary `ASGI middleware <https://asgi.readthedocs.io/en/latest/specs/main.html>`_ to change anything they may need to customize in the HTTP request to response lifecycle, such as manipulating the request headers, modifying the response status code, or authorizing access to an endpoint.

 Users can implement their own ASGI middleware class and use with BentoML, to checkout the existing middleware built by the Python community, such as: